 June 2017 Secured Term Loan and Revolving Credit Facility.
 On June 30, 2017, the Company entered into a secured term loan and revolving credit facility with Nordea Bank AB (Publ.), Filial I Norge, BNP Paribas, DVB Bank America N.V., ING Bank N.V.
 London Branch and Skandinaviska Enskilda Banken AB (Publ.) for a maximum principal amount of \$160.8 million (the "June 2017 Secured Term Loan and Revolving Credit Facility").
-The facility has \$100.0 million as a secured term loan and \$60.8 million available in a revolving credit facility with a term of six years from the date of the agreement (expiring in June 2023) with a maximum principal amount of up to \$160.8 million.
-The facility is fully drawn and as of December 31, 2021, the outstanding balance drawn on the loan and credit facility was \$86.6 million which is repayable in 5 quarterly amounts of approximately \$4.1 million followed by a final repayment of \$65.9 million on June 30, 2023.
+The facility had \$100.0 million as a secured term loan and \$60.8 million available in a revolving credit facility with a term of six years from the date of the agreement (expiring in June 2023) with a maximum principal amount of up to \$160.8 million.
+This secured term loan and revolving credit facility was refinanced and fully repaid on March 28, 2023.